What Is a DEXA Scan?

 Does a DEXA scan hurt?

 No. You lie on a padded table fully clothed while a scanner arm passes over you.
 There are no injections, no enclosed spaces, no discomfort.
-Most people say it is the easiest test they have ever had.
+Most people say it is the easiest medical test they have ever had.

 Who should get a DEXA scan?